 This is a unique and rare disorder that comes into action pertaining to the season and time of the year.

-SAD (Seasonal Affective Disorder) hits the patient during winter and fall season due to low exposure of sunlight.
-This less lit atmosphere creates a dull ambiance which leads to social withdrawal, depression, boredom and boils down to sleeping for long durations.
+SAD (Seasonal Affective Disorder) hits the patient during the winter and fall seasons due to low exposure to sunlight.
+This less lit atmosphere creates a dull ambiance which leads to social withdrawal, depression, boredom, and boils down to sleeping for long durations.